borzacchiello/bhex/README.md

      le:  little-endian (default)
      be:  big-endian
      u:   unsigned
+     i:   insert

   data: the data to write.
 The format depends on the type of
         write.
 Here there are some examples:
             w/x "00 01 02 03"
             w/s "a string"